hyperium/tonic/tonic-examples/routeguide-tutorial.md

 use routeguide::{server, Feature, Point, Rectangle, RouteNote, RouteSummary};
 ```

+**Note**: The token passed to the `include_proto` macro (in our case "routeguide") is the name of
+the package declared in in our `.proto` file, not a filename, e.g "routeguide.rs".

 [cargo-book]: https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-build-scripts

-Now we are ready to stub out our service:
+We are now we are ready to stub out our service implementation:

 ```rust
 #[tonic::async_trait]